-Join Michael Lehman for an in-depth discussion in this video Understanding sensors, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Understanding sensors, part of Android App Development: Internet of Things.

 - As we talked about earlier,…every internet of things device…consists of four basic things.…Sensors and/or effectors, compute capability,…and connectivity.…So let's talk about sensors.…Sensors are the devices that allow you to connect up…real world inputs into your thing.…They can measure things that are in the environmental space,…temperature, humidity, pressure, flame, smoke.…They can measure motion of a variety of different kinds.…They can measure motion in a room with IR.…